Bunions are a common cause of pain and deformity at the base of the big toe.

 Beyond visual cues, you may experience difficulty wearing certain kinds of shoes (like the aforementioned high-heeled models).

 Another form of difficulty is the actual functionality of the joint itself.
 With the joint being forced out of position, you will start to lose the toe’s natural range of motion.
-And this can create a rather painful situation.
+This can create a rather painful situation.

 Pain and loss of joint mobility are major symptoms.
 Others include: